CarlieHamilton/WealthFolio-api/README.md

 On startup of server it will set up database tables.

-If you want to reset your database, run `node ./src/db/dropTables.js   `
+If you want to reset your database, run `node ./src/db/dropTables.js` - warning this will delete all your tables and data